 It is not uncommon for bondholders, particularly in large, complex sovereign debt restructuring situations, to have challenges in coordinating among themselves, and such coordination challenges among the bondholders can potentially make it more difficult for all of the relevant stakeholders in a sovereign debt restructuring situation to negotiate and come to a consensus on how the overall debt restructuring should be addressed and resolved.
-Furthermore, to the extent that the various types of private sector creditors (e.g., bondholders, commercial banks, etc.) have differing agendas and/or competing interests, that could only make the sovereign debt restructuring process more difficult since intercreditor disputes in these types of situations can be particularly thorny and not conducive to easy solutions.
-Finally, it remains to be seen whether private sector creditors such as bondholders will be willing to agree to the same restructuring terms as official sector creditors such as bilateral creditors, whether under a "comparability of treatment" principle set forth in the G-20 Common Framework or otherwise.
+Finally, to the extent that the various types of private sector creditors (e.g., bondholders, commercial banks, etc.) have differing agendas and/or competing interests, that could only make the sovereign debt restructuring process more difficult since intercreditor disputes in these types of situations can be particularly thorny and not conducive to easy solutions.